 This is the perfect Katmai Canoe Trip.
 Katmai National Park is among the richest ecosystems on earth.
 Millions of salmon swim inland to feed the world’s largest bears and Alaska’s largest lakes sprawl between volcanic peaks.
 Enjoy Katmai’s Savonoski Loop with Arctic Wild.

-Katmai Park is on the Alaska Peninsula, a long, volcano-studded finger pointing to a 2,000-mile archipelago arcing across the north Pacific to Siberia.
+Katmai National Park is on the Alaska Peninsula, a long, volcano-studded finger pointing to a 2,000-mile archipelago arching across the north Pacific to Siberia.
 Constant tectonic activity, volcanism, and retreating glaciers have left behind jagged peaks, rounded hills, and deep blue lakes.
 We’ll paddle along these glacial lakes and on the Savonoski River, roughly 80 miles, on our Katmai Canoe trip.
-Fifty of our miles will be on lakes; thirty miles on rivers.
+Fifty of our miles will be on lakes and thirty miles on rivers.
 Camping on the beaches, fishing the creeks and watching bears in the autumn light, we enjoy the best of Katmai’s interior on this wilderness canoe trip.

 Autumn on the Alaska Peninsula means cool weather, ripening blueberries, bright fall colors, and a chance to see the Aurora Borealis.
 Fall also means fattening-up time for the huge brown bears that live in Katmai National Park.
 We may see moose, black bears, wolves, and foxes in Katmai.
 We will certainly see great big brown bears, passing their time eating salmon.
 Though they treat humans as something to walk around, they are themselves staggeringly powerful creatures.
 We will have close, but safe, encounters with them.
 There are unparalleled opportunities for observing and photographing bears at play, while feeding, and just being bears.
-We will also see bald eagles and a variety of waterfowl.
-Fishing for rainbow trout, and pike is excellent throughout the trip and especially in the Grovenor River.
+We will also see Bald Eagles and a variety of waterfowl.
+Fishing for Rainbow Trout and Northern Pike is excellent throughout the trip and especially in the Grovenor River.
 In a few locations we can hike into the alpine where we enjoy excellent hiking and blueberry picking as we cast our eyes over the vast, lake-bejeweled landscape.

 This trip is a moderately difficult route.
 Experience with canoe travel is recommended.
 The lake paddling is not difficult, but because the lakes are susceptible to big winds, we will paddle in light chop or swells some days.
 We will paddle close to shore, and while we need not undertake open water crossings, there is one such crossing we can elect to do, if conditions permit.
 The Savonoski River paddling is all Class I with swift, braided channels.